 No doubt the couple was enjoying a pleasant autumn evening.
-Perhaps their horse’s hooves scattered copper autumn leaves as it made its way down the road.
-A young wife sat behind her husband on their horse.
-They were riding home from selling their crops at the autumn crop fair.
+A young wife sat behind her husband on their horse, returning from selling their crops at the fair.
+Perhaps their mount’s hooves scattered leaves as it sauntered towards home.
 It might have been a great day.
 Maybe they even made some decent money.

-As they made their way down the road, a gang of thieves ambushed them.
-The man fought bravely with a sword and pistol, even using his horse to try to trample them and kick them off.
-The hoodlums grabbed his poor wife and dragged her off the horse from behind.
+As the couple wound down the road, a gang of thieves ambushed them.
+The man attempted to fend the thugs off with a sword and pistol, even using his horse to try to trample and kick them.
+The gang grabbed his poor wife and dragged her off the horse from behind.

-The husband could not fight his way through the warring gang – there were so many of them he was helplessly trapped in place — to rescue his wife.
-Some of the thieves, beat her savagely, and possibly raped her.
-After the men had finished with the pitiable wife, the gang’s women folk then descended upon her, slitting her throat and lapping up her scarlet blood.
+The husband could not fight his way through the warring gang to rescue his wife; there were so many of them he was helplessly trapped in place.
+The thieves, beat her savagely, and possibly raped her.
+After the men had finished with her, the gang’s women folk descended upon her, slitting her throat and lapping up her scarlet blood.
 As the young wife lay dying, the women hacked open her belly and started pulling out her guts.

-Finally, the fracas and the couples agonized shrieks drew twenty or thirty fairgoers or vendors.
-Outnumbered, the gang of thieves – known to legend as the Sawney Bean family – fled into the thick woods and made their escape.
+Finally, the fracas and the couples’ agonized shrieks drew twenty or thirty fairgoers or vendors.
+Outnumbered, the gang – known to legend as the Sawney Bean family – fled into the thick woods and escaped.

 The surviving husband relayed his hellish tale to his rescuers and showed them what remained of his wife’s body parts.
 Aghast, the townspeople sent word to James I, who a few days later assembled a body of 400 men and, with hounds, tracked down Sawney Bean’s coastal lair.
-In a cave in Bennane Head on the Galloway coast, they found an incestuous band of cannibals who survived by attacking, robbing, and eating travelers and other unfortunates.
+In a cave in Bennane Head on the Galloway coast, they found an incestuous band of cannibals.
+These outlaws survived by attacking, robbing, and eating travelers and other unfortunates.

-Without the hounds and the huge determined party, it is unlikely anyone would have ever found the Bean family’s den.
+If this huge determined mob of townsfolk and their hounds hadn’t searched for the couple’s assailants, it’s unlikely anyone would have ever found the Bean family’s den.
 The cave extended almost a mile underground and it flooded twice a day.
 It was only accessible in low tide.
 Who would ever think to look there?

 The Bean family were executed in Leith without a trial.
 The men had their hands, legs, and penises chopped off and then were left to bleed to death.
 The women were made to watch their men bleed out and then were burned at the stake in three separate fires.
 Or, so the story goes.